syncfusion-content/javascript-docs/js/Grid/Responsive.md

 ---
 layout: post
 title: Responsive with Grid widget for Syncfusion Essential JS
-description: How to make the grid responsive to screen resolutions
+description: How to set the grid, responsive to screen resolutions
 platform: js
 control: Grid
 documentation: ug